FluidTYPO3/documentation/QuickstartGuidePart.md

 ``Configuration`` contains the flexform that defines the content element's fields which are wrapped in an outer ``<flux:flexform/>`` viewhelper. ``id`` is a required argument for this viewhelper and used to generate the translation key for the element's label (flux.teaser in this case) in TYPO3's _New Content Element Wizard_.
 By default a new tab labelled _FCE_ is created which can be overridden with the viewhelper argument ``wizardTab``.

-There's nothing special about the flexform's fields in this example so to avoid duplicate content please take a look at the reference guide on (link: http://fedext.net/viewhelpers/flux.html text: fedext.net class: external) where you can find all required information about their functionality and arguments.
+There's nothing special about the flexform's fields in this example so to avoid duplicate content please take a look at the reference guide on [fedext.net](http://fedext.net/viewhelpers/flux.html) where you can find all required information about their functionality and arguments.
 One thing to take a closer look at though is the link wizard that is implemented by making it a child of the according input field.

 > The fields' values are accessible as equally named variables in sections ``Preview`` and ``Main``.